 Thanks Tom, that is a very complex question!
 A number of events led to the dismissal of Prime Minister Gough Whitlam and his government.
-On 15 October 1975, the Leader of the Opposition, Malcolm Fraser announced that the opposition would block the government’s supply or money bills in the Senate until an election was called.
+On 15 October 1975, the Leader of the Opposition, Malcolm Fraser announced the opposition would block the government’s supply or money bills in the Senate until an election was called.
 The opposition took this action because it believed the government was ‘incompetent’ and ‘the worst government in our history’.

-Sir John Kerr appointed Mr Fraser as caretaker Prime Minister on the condition that he guarantee that the supply bills would pass the Senate and he would request a double dissolution election.
+Sir John Kerr appointed Mr Fraser as caretaker Prime Minister on the condition that he guarantee the supply bills would pass the Senate and he would request a double dissolution election.
 The supply bills were passed that afternoon and Mr Fraser then asked the Governor-General to dissolve both houses of Parliament so a federal election could be held.

 The Museum of Australian Democracy at Old Parliament House has more information about this incident, which has come to be known as ‘The Dismissal’.